Jossyboydgenius/Jossyboydgenius/README.md

 </h3>

 <p align="center">
-    Welcome to my digital portfolio where code meets creativity and security.<br>
+    Welcome to my digital portfolio, where code meets creativity and security.<br>
     Feel free to explore my projects, and let’s connect to innovate and build the future together!
 </p>